 CEQA COMPLIANCE This item is not a project subject to the California Environmental Quality Act.
-NEXT STEPS If approved by the Legislative, Funding, and Public Affairs Committee, the revised Board policies "Improvements on District Lands" and "Factors to Consider for Structures Disposition" would be forwarded to the full Board for review and approval.
-Attachment - 1.
-Draft Revised Board Policy "Improvements on District Lands" - 2.
-Draft Revised Board Policy "Improvements on District Lands" Redline Strikeout - 3.
-Draft Revised Board Policy "Factors to Consider for Structures Disposition" - 4.
-Draft Revised Board Policy "Factors to Consider for Structures Disposition" Redline Strikeout Responsible Department Head: Brian Malone, Land and Facilities Services Manager Prepared by: Elaina Cuzick, Senior Property Management Specialist Improvements on District Lands Policy 4.02 Chapter 4 - Acquisition & Maintenance of District Lands Effective Date: 3/24/16 Revised Date: XX/XX/XX Prior Versions: 2/22/78, 3/23/83, 10/10/84, 7, /25/07, 11/13/13, 3/23/16 Board Policy Manual Purpose: Open space lands purchased by the District often have structures and other improvements of varying condition, usefulness and value.
+NEXT STEPS District Clerk completes revisions to Board Policy 4.02, Improvements on District Lands and Board Policy 4.09, Factors to Consider for Structures Disposition and incorporates into the Board's Policy Manual.
+Attachments - 1.
+Board Policy "Improvements on District Lands" - 2.
+Revised Board Policy "Improvements on District Lands" Redline Strikeout - 3.
+Board Policy "Factors to Consider for Structures Disposition" - 4.
+Revised Board Policy "Factors to Consider for Structures Disposition" Redline Strikeout - 5.
+November 15, 2016 LFPAC Minutes R-17-10 Page 4 Responsible Department Head: Brian Malone, Land and Facilities Services Manager Prepared by:

+Elaina Cuzick, Senior Property Management Specialist Board Policy Manual Improvements on District Lands Policy 4.02 Chapter 4 - Acquisition & Maintenance of District Lands Effective Date: 3/24/16 Revised Date: XX/XX/XX Prior Versions: 2/22/78, 3/23/83, 10/10/84, 7/25/07, 11/13/13, 3/23/16 Purpose: Open space lands purchased by the District often have structures and other improvements of varying condition, usefulness and value.
 Some of these improvements are appropriate to the open space around them, and others are not.
 As use of District lands increases, there will be additional pressure on the District to construct new facilities such as visitor use buildings, parking lots, housing, and field offices.
 Since there are many costs involved with the maintenance, patrol, and liability of structures, it is important that the District establish a policy for the use, construction and/or removal of structures on District lands.
 Information on specific structures and their use, potential uses and final disposition will be found in the site planning documents.
 The following policy statements are intended as a guide for staff in the preparation of recommended actions concerning structures and improvements to inform the Board's decision.
 A. Definitions.

-For the purpose of these policies, improvements include but are not limited to all improvements such as buildings, houses, barns, .visitor-serving and sanitary facilities, utility structures, communication towers, dams, water storage facilities, fences, gates, corrals, roads, trails and parking lots.
+For the purpose of these policies, improvements include but are not limited to all improvements such as buildings, houses, barns, visitor-serving and sanitary facilities, utility structures, communication towers, dams, water storage facilities, fences, gates, corrals, roads, trails and parking lots.
 B. Policy Statement.